Hero City (Soviet Union): Russian-supported republics

 In Georgia, the breakaway republics of Abkhazia and South Ossetia have hero cities in their nation, with those cities being given their title based on their perceived steadfast pushback against the Georgian military during their respective conflicts (War in Abkhazia from 1992 to 1993 and the Russo-Georgian War on 2008).
 In Abkhazia, the cities of Tkvarcheli and Gudauta were awarded the title of Hero of Abkhazia in with the status of a Hero City.
-On November 23, 2009, by the Decree of the President of South Ossetia, the capital of Tskhinval was awarded the title for its "courage, endurance and heroism shown by the people and defenders of the city" during the Battle of Tskhinvali.
+On November 23, 2009, by the Decree of the President of South Ossetia, the capital of Tskhinvali was awarded the title for its "courage, endurance and heroism shown by the people and defenders of the city" during the Battle of Tskhinvali.
 The decree on conferring the award was read at a ceremony dedicated to the Day of Courage and National Unity.

 In Ukraine, the self-proclaimed Donetsk People's Republic awarded the title of Hero City (connected to the title of Hero of the Donetsk People's Republic) to the city of Donetsk in August 2017.